Stevenjin8/VectorCode/docs/neovim/api_references.md

 # Lua API References

-This plugin provides 2 sets of APIs that provides similar functionalities.
+This plugin provides 2 sets of high-level APIs that provides similar functionalities.
 The synchronous APIs provide more up-to-date retrieval results at the cost of blocking the main neovim UI, while the async APIs use a caching mechanism to provide asynchronous retrieval results almost instantaneously, but the result